jnjahncke/jnj-personal-site/README.md

 # jnj-personal-site

-Personal website of Jennifer Nicole Jahncke
+Personal website of Jennifer N. Jahncke, made in R using Hugo and {blogdown}, deployed by Netlify.